coolshou/mission-center/README.md

 Report issues to GitLab [issue tracking system](https://gitlab.com/mission-center-devs/mission-center/-/issues).

+### Discord

+Join [the Discord server](https://discord.gg/RG7QTeB9yk) and let's talk about what you think is missing or can be improved.

 ### Translations

 If you'd like to help translating Mission Center into your language, please head over